The Ulster Farmer's Union (UFU) has said it is "bewildered and frustrated" by a proposed tariff increase to the RHI scheme in Northern Ireland.

 An independent review of the tariffs has recommended increasing the medium biomass tariffs in order to achieve "the appropriate return on investment".

-However, the UFU said the increase would not benefit struggling boiler owners.
+However, the UFU said the increase was "insubstantial" and would not benefit struggling boiler owners.

 UFU deputy president Victor Chestnutt said: "The Department for Economy (DfE) are proposing a poor tariff increase from 1.8p to 2.5p for 20-99kW boilers and a meagre 0.1p rise for 100-199kW connections.

 “The tariff increase that has been proposed by DfE doesn’t even come close to what the UFU called for last month.
 We sought for the reinstatement of a tariff structure that is reflective of the true costs associated with running a boiler.

 "What is even more confusing is that the recommendation comes on the back of a report by Cornwall Insight which recognised a rise in fuel prices as well as boiler service and maintenance costs.

 We want to see the full reinstatement of a fair tariff that reflects their costs.
 It is a very reasonable request and the least boiler operators deserve at this late stage.UFU vice president Victor Chesnutt